leoherzog/Naut-for-Reddit-Addons/README.md

-# Naut for Reddit Addons
+# Naut for Reddit v3.2 Addons

 A collection of addons by [Agent L Productions](http://agentl.productions) for [Naut for Reddit](https://github.com/Axel--/Naut-for-reddit).
+These addons are **only compatible with Naut v3.2**.

 - - -